MicrosoftDocs/mixed-reality/mixed-reality-docs/includes/tech-path-overview.md

  ![Native](../images/native_logo_banner.png)

-Create mixed reality apps by directly coding to the Windows Mixed Reality APIs.
-See the [Native development overview](../directx-development-overview.md) to get started with native app development using WinRT or OpenXR for HoloLens 2 or Windows Mixed Reality immersive headsets.
+Create mixed reality apps with a direct line to the Windows Mixed Reality APIs.
+See the [Native development overview](../directx-development-overview.md) to get started with native app development using OpenXR or legacy WinRT for HoloLens 2 or Windows Mixed Reality immersive headsets.
+The Windows Mixed Reality API supports applications written in C++ and C#, allowing you to build your own framework or middleware in either language.

 ## What does OpenXR offer?

-OpenXR is an open royalty-free API standard from Khronos that provides engines native access to a wide range of devices from many vendors across the mixed reality spectrum.
+OpenXR is an open royalty-free API standard from Khronos that provides engines native access to a wide range of devices from vendors across the mixed reality spectrum.
+You can develop using OpenXR on a HoloLens 2 or Windows Mixed Reality immersive headset on the desktop.
+If you don't have access to a headset, emulators for HoloLens 2 and Windows Mixed Reality headsets are available.

 ## Available hardware platforms

-You have several hardware, emulator, and streaming options when building Mixed Reality apps with Native development.
+You have several hardware, emulator, and streaming options when building Mixed Reality apps with OpenXR development.

 **Augmented reality devices**
 * [HoloLens 2](https://docs.microsoft.com/hololens/hololens1-hardware)